weizhuang128/CRCLM/README.md

 Install and Run method:

-1. Place each file in the CRCLM/ folder under the same folder named "work_folder/"
+1. Place each file in the CRCLM/ folder under the same folder named "CRCLM-master/"
-2. Create two folders "outs/filtered_feature_bc_matrix/" and "outputs/" in work_folder/.
-Put the read file of 10X single cell sequencing into outs/filtered_feature_bc_matrix/
+2. Create two folders "/filtered_feature_bc_matrix/" and "outputs/" in CRCLM-master/normal_scRNA_seq_analysis/.
+Put the read file of 10X single cell sequencing into
+/filtered_feature_bc_matrix/
 3. Install all dependent packages in R, and run R code
-4. The results of the operation will be automatically output to outputs/
+4. The results of the operation will be automatically output
 5. If want to use the data that has been analyzed to perform other analyses in our paper, please run corresponding R files, please also find the dependent files in CRCLM/.
+6. Any questions please email zhuangwei128@@gmail.com Please remove an @ when you send.

 License: